-Will Sherpas Still Be on Everest in 10 Years?
+Will There Be Sherpas on Everest after 10 Years?

 Before getting into this crucial topic, we must understand the difference between Sherpa and sherpa.
 With the capital “S,” Sherpa is a group of people of Tibetan ethnicity who live in the higher mountainous region of Nepal.
 Whereas, with a small “s,” sherpas are the workers of the expedition team who help in mountaineering and expeditions.